 2printer.exe -src "C:\In\*.*" -prn "Xerox 2050"

-• -src stands for a source for files.
-It can be a path to a folder, to a file, a list (a .txt with file paths), or an URL.
+- -src stands for a source for files.
+It can be a path to a folder, to a file, a list (a .txt with file paths), an Excel file, or a URL.

 Сommand line structure